-(A) An EMS instructor training program shall consist of a minimum of seventy hours and will be taught in accordance with the objectives approved by the board, which can be found at www.ems.ohio.gov.
-The program hours shall be allocated as follows:
+(A) An EMS instructor training program shall consist of a minimum of sixty hours and shall be allocated as follows:

-(1) Fifty hours in instruction of adult students and basic teaching techniques as set forth in the "Ohio Fire and EMS Instructor Curriculum";
+(1) Forty hours in instruction of adult students and basic teaching techniques as set forth in the "Ohio Fire and EMS Instructor Curriculum";

 (2) Eight hours in instruction specific to the field of emergency medical services;

-(4) The accredited institution may grant two hours credit towards the total program hours when the student successfully completes the instructional methods examination.
+(4) The accredited institution may grant two hours credit towards the total program hours when the student successfully pass the instructional methods examination.

 (C) An EMS instructor training program shall be taught by an EMS instructor trainer, appointed by the program director, under the auspice of an accredited institution.

-(D) In lieu of the requirement set forth in paragraph (A)(1) of this rule, an accreditedinstitution may utilize a mentorship program that covers the objectives of the fifty hours of instruction required in paragraph (A)(1) of this rule.
+(D) In lieu of the requirement set forth in paragraph (A)(1) of this rule, an accredited institution may utilize a mentorship program that covers the objectives of the forty hours of instruction required in paragraph (A)(1) of this rule.

 (1) The mentorship program may only be utilized with a certified assistant EMS instructor;

-(2) The accredited institution shall maintain documentation that all of the objectives of the fifty hours of instruction are met;
+(2) The accredited institution shall maintain documentation that all of the objectives of the forty hours of instruction are met;

 (3) The mentorship must be instructed by certified EMS instructors under the auspices of an accredited institution.